OBOAcademy/obook/docs/howto/odk-migrate-to-odk.md

   ../src/ontology/$ sh run.sh make no-mirror-refresh-%
   ```
   for building only a specific one.

+* If you use ODK runner, just replace `sh run.sh` with `odk` in any of the above commands.

 In most cases the default way of building import modules in ODK via the extraction method called SLME-BOT will
 be the best option.
 In some cases this default can be too “noisy” by also importing terms you don’t need/want.